Wassim Slaiby

-Wassim Joseph Slaiby (وسيم صليبي; born November 16, 1979), better known as Sal (usually stylized in all caps), is a Lebanese-Canadian music industry executive, talent manager, entrepreneur, and philanthropist.
-He is the co-founder and current CEO of XO Records, and the co-manager of the label's primary artist, singer the Weeknd.
-He also manages other artists on the label, including singer Black Atlass and rappers Belly and Nav.
-In addition, Slaiby is the founder and CEO of Universal Arabic Music, in partnership with Universal Music Group and Republic Records.
+Wassim Joseph Slaiby (وسيم صليبي; born November 16, 1979), also known as Sal (stylized as SAL), is a Lebanese-Canadian record executive, talent manager, entrepreneur, and philanthropist.
+He co-founded the record label XO with Canadian singer the Weeknd in 2011, for whom he has also managed for since.
+Furthermore, Slaiby is the founder and CEO of Universal Arabic Music, which he launched in 2021 in partnership with Republic Records, a division of Universal Music Group.

-Slaiby is also the founder of his management company SALXCO, through which he also manages artists such as Doja Cat, Bebe Rexha, Nicki Minaj, Sean "Diddy" Combs, French Montana, M.I.A., Swedish House Mafia, Ty Dolla Sign, Brandy, Sabrina Claudio, Christine and the Queens and Nasri.
-He also manages producers and songwriters, including Jason "DaHeala" Quenneville, DannyBoyStyles, Metro Boomin, Breyan Isaac, London On Da Track, Rob Knox, Harry Fraud, and Fabian Marasciullo.
-Slaiby was the co-founder of CP Music Group, as well as a partner in the Maverick consortium.
+Slaiby first co-founded CP Music Group in 2002, and later joined the Maverick management consortium in 2016.
+That same year, he founded the entertainment agency SALXCO, through which he has managed artists including Doja Cat, Bebe Rexha, and Nicki Minaj, and producers and songwriters including Jason "DaHeala" Quenneville, DannyBoyStyles, and Metro Boomin.
+In January 2024, Bloomberg reported that SALXCO did not list Sean “Diddy” Combs as a client on its website.

 Early life

 Wassim Joseph Slaiby was born in Ghazir, Lebanon on November 16, 1979.
-His father passed away when he was ten years old.
+His father died when he was ten years old.
 He escaped the Lebanese Civil War conflict and immigrated to Canada without family when he was fifteen years old.
 He initially lived in Montreal before moving to Ottawa in his late teens.